 Popular Insulin Pump Brands on the Market

 - Your lifestyle: Do you need a pump that is discreet and comfortable to wear?
-Do you want a pump that is compatible with a CGM?
+Do you want a pump that is compatible with a continuous glucose monitor (CGM)?

 - Your budget: Insulin pumps can be expensive.
 It is important to factor in the cost of the pump, the supplies, and the doctor’s visits.